askeksa/Oidos/README.md

 - You can only use one **OidosReverb** instance.
 This is typically placed on a Send track, with some tracks routed to it.
 For each instrument, either all or none of the note columns using that instrument can have reverb.
+- You can use group tracks, but only for visual grouping.
+You can not use volume, panning, Send devices or reverb on group tracks.
 - You can use the pattern sequence matrix to selectively mute tracks at certain pattern positions.
 - Globally muted tracks or note columns will not be included.
 Solo state is